CrowdHailer/vulcanize/README.md

 # => {:name => #<Name:0x00000002a579e8 @value="Peter">}
 ```

+> Possible extension symbol option. if set true recases to symbol. if not leaves as input. default true. from could as be called field.

 ### Domain objects

 The first step is to create your domain object.
 It should throw an ArgumentError if initialized with invalid arguments.